rohzb/wsl2-usb-devices/wsl2-serial.md

 ---

-## 🧹 2.
-Check or Enable Serial Drivers in WSL2
+## 2. Check or Enable Serial Drivers in WSL2

+In some cases, a device will show up when running `lsusb` inside WSL2, but **no `/dev/ttyUSB*` device will be created**.
+This usually means the device is passed through correctly from Windows, but **the corresponding driver is missing** in the WSL2 Linux kernel.
+The following steps will help you verify driver availability and load it if possible.

-### 🔍 2.1 Check Existing Driver Support
+### 2.1 Check Existing Driver Support

-Inspect your kernel’s configuration to check for serial drivers:
+You can check which USB serial drivers are available in your WSL2 kernel using:

 ```bash
 zgrep CONFIG_USB_SERIAL /proc/config.gz | grep -v '^#'